 Finally, DevOps goes further by merging development with operations into an infinite cycle that has testing at each stage.
 Conducted continuously and naturally, testing is part of every other task in the project.

 The concept of continuous testing in DevOps means that the execution of automated tests is inseparable from the software delivery pipeline, which aims at instant feedback on the business risks associated with a software release.
 Because of continuous testing, the role of today’s tester is very much extended to deal with complex and accelerated product development and delivery.

 The outside roles involved in DevOps testing may be the analytics team, infrastructure people, monitoring and support – all different types of roles within the operations domain.
 Here lies mutual benefit since not only do these people contribute value to testing, but the testing team provides them with the information for their jobs.

-Full-stack QA Engineer: a Tester of the Future
+Full-stack Test Engineer: a Tester of the Future

-With new development models – Agile and DevOps – the discipline of testing expands to influence other teams working on the same project.
-The role of a tester continues evolving, giving QA engineers more power within a company.
+With current development models – Agile and DevOps – the discipline of testing expands to influence other teams working on the same project.
+The role of a tester continues evolving, giving test engineers more power within a company.

-By testing all aspects of product quality, such as functionality, usability, performance, security, globalization, etc., and combining different strategies and technologies to test an app, testers can surely be called full-stack QA engineers.
 They have a rich combination of domain knowledge, technical skills, and testing expertise, that allows them to match modern demands of fast delivery.
-Therefore, every tester should pursue the path of a full-stack QA engineer, who is involved in the project development lifecycle right from the start and, consequently, has a greater impact on the product, which results in a higher level of quality than ever before.
+Therefore, every tester should pursue the path of a full-stack test engineer, who is involved in the project development lifecycle right from the start and, consequently, has a greater impact on the product, which results in a higher level of quality than ever before.